hnguyen094/hnguyen094.github.io/storage/tctfy/source.txt

 		you die in 0 turns from now.

 [Rooms]
 Bedroom is a room.
-The description is "Your bed is perfectly made[if introspection counter is greater than 5] for you[end if].
+The description is "Your bed is perfectly made[if introspection counter is greater than 4] for you[end if].
 Outside the window, you can see
 [if nighttime is happening]the beautiful Manhattan skyline at night like a million stars[otherwise]the sun setting on the Manhattan skyline, bleeding orange onto you[end if].
 The living room lies to the north of your bedroom."
 [TODO Change the backdrop scenery] Living Room is a room.
-The description is "[if introspection counter < 3]Mostly bare, just the way you wanted it yesterday.[otherwise if introspection counter is 3]Mostly bare, but it's beginning to remind you of something.[otherwise]Looking around again, the room is filled with the mementos of your life.[end if]
+The description is "[if introspection counter < 3]Mostly bare, just the way you wanted it yesterday.[otherwise if introspection counter < 5]Mostly bare, but it's beginning to remind you of something.[otherwise]Looking around again, the room is filled with the mementos of your life.[end if]
 An armchair sits dead center, facing the window. [if seen clock is true]The clock ticks, signaling the passage of time.[end if]
 The bedroom lies to the south[if will to leave is true], and a door lies to the east[end if]."
 It is north of the Bedroom.
 Hallway is a room.
 "It's pitch black.
 The light from the living room behind you isn't doing anything at all.".
 [It is east of the Living Room.]
 The Space of Reflection is a room.
 "You shouldn't be here.
 Your head hurts."
 It is east of the Hallway.

 [Items/Instance objects]
-The description of a thing is usually "[The noun] looks just the way you remembered it.".
+The description of a thing is usually "[The noun] looks just the way you remember it.".
 A bed is a thing in Bedroom.
 It is an enterable supporter and fixed in place.
-The description is "Tidy and perfect; you probably could sink into it. [if introspection counter is 6]A good place to end, you think."[Verb: sinking into] [TODO: change fake doors to real doors]
+The description is "Tidy and perfect; you probably could sink into it. [if introspection counter > 4]A good place to end, you think."[Verb: sinking into] [TODO: change fake doors to real doors]
 The bedroom window is a window in Bedroom.
 [Enables photoframe] The living room window is a window in Living Room.
 [Enables photoframe] The armchair is a thing in the Living Room.
 The armchair is an enterable supporter and fixed in place.
 The description is "It's a perfect replica of the same one your grandfather owned.
 It even smells of old cigarette smoke."
 The clock is a thing and fixed in place.
 The description is "Well, time sure flies.
 The clock reads [if use analog is true][time of day in words][otherwise][time of day][end if].".
 The clock is nowhere.
 The desk is a supporter and fixed in place.
 The desk is nowhere.
 The description is "A clear, wooden desk, popular back in the 2030[']s.
 You picked it out when you first got your own place.
-It brings back so many memories."
+It brings back memories."
 The shredder is a container on the desk and fixed in place.
 The description is "Despite its small size, this shredder will blend almost anything into dust."
 The laptop is a thing on the desk and fixed in place.
 The description is "An old laptop.
 It's a perfect replica of your university's Surface Air, and you're reminded how old you are when you realized it doesn't support air touch; instead, you can only tap it."
 The letter is a thing on the desk.
 The description is "Your wife[’]s cursive handwriting is difficult to read.
-Despite having read it a million times, you want to read it again.".
+Despite having read it a million times, you want to read it again[if done reading is true] and again[end if].".
 The shredded letter is a thing.
 The description is "This is what[']s left of your letter."

 [Interactions/Rules]